drew-sarette/ds-studio/src/lessons/studio-policies.md

 ---
 ## Payment

-* My rate is $65 per hour for weekly lessons.
-Lessons are generally 30, 45, or 60 minutes.
-15 minute lessons are available for very young students.
+* The flat monthly rate is the same for months with five or four lessons.
+* Some months, I may plan to be absent for performances or travel.
+In those cases, I will deduct those lessons from your monthly bill.
 * Payment for the month is due by the first lesson of that month.
-Before that, you will receive an email listing the scheduled lessons, and the total for the month.
 * I cannot give refunds after payment is received.

 ## Rescheduling

-* If you need to reschedule, please notify me at least one week in advance.
-I will ***attempt*** to reschedule your lesson.
-* Rescheduled lessons may need to be held by video call, depending on my location/schedule.
+* Remember, paying the monthly lesson fee reserves you a specific slot in my weekly teaching schedule;  rescheduling is purely at my discretion.
-* In case of illness/emergency, I am happy to reschedule your lesson.
+* In case of illness/emergency, I will offer you either a virtual lesson if you are able to play, or a video exchange if you need time to recover.
-* If I cancel due to illness or emergency, I will make up the lesson at the earliest opportunity or credit you for the next month.
+* If I cancel due to illness or emergency, I will make up the lesson at our earliest opportunity or credit you for the next month.

 ## Planned Absences

 * I expect to meet every student every week that school is in session.
-* I expect to meet most weeks during the summer break.
-If you are planning a trip during the summer, I will remove those lessons from your bill if you let me know the month before.
+* During the summer months, I may deduct lessons for planned travel at my discretion.
+* Should a student attend a summer music festival or camp, I will deduct those weeks from the bill, provided I am notified the month before.

 ## Trial Lessons